Skip to main content

 The influence of these hormonal shifts extends beyond the skin to affect the very architecture of the body.
 Both estrogen and testosterone are powerful anabolic signals, meaning they instruct the body to build and maintain lean tissue, particularly muscle.
 Muscle is metabolically active tissue, burning calories even at rest and contributing to a strong, functional physique.

 As testosterone declines in men, they often experience sarcopenia, the age-related loss of muscle mass, which is frequently accompanied by an increase in visceral adipose tissue ∞ the fat stored deep within the abdominal cavity.
-This change in affects not only physical appearance but also metabolic health, influencing insulin sensitivity and inflammation levels.
+This change in body composition affects not only physical appearance but also metabolic health, influencing insulin sensitivity and inflammation levels.

 Women experience a similar phenomenon.
 While testosterone is often considered a male hormone, it is also vital for female health, contributing to muscle mass, bone density, and libido.
 The decline of both estrogen and testosterone during the menopausal transition makes it more challenging to maintain lean muscle.